Skip to content

 7. Relevant work experience

 Entering the yachting industry is hard with or without additional skills.
 In the run-up to starting your career, it is a great idea to try and broaden your work experience.
-Whether this is helping out at your local shipyard on the weekend or teaching English in India etc. Doing something that makes you stand out and shows willing and a different side to your personality will make you stand out from the crowd!
+Whether this is helping out at your local shipyard on the weekend or teaching English in India etc. Doing something that makes you stand out, shows willingness and a different side to your personality will make you more employable!

 8. Researching the industry